+Our rod bearings are MAHLE Clevite, in standard size. .
 Original LS rod bolts are known for being a weak link.
 We replaced the originals (left) with ARP rod bolts.
-The ARP bolts are much stronger and are shouldered, so they do not require the OE centering sleeves that are used on the OE bolts. .
+The ARP bolts are much stronger and are shouldered, so they do not require the OE centering sleeves that are used on the OE bolts.

 With the tapered adjustable ring compressor adjusted properly, the piston is easily pushed into the cylinder, with no need to tap/bang with a hammer handle.

 With the rod cap saddle clean and dry, the lower rod bearing is installed and lubed with Max Tuff assembly lube.

 ARP Ultra Torque assembly lube is applied to the threads and underside of the bolt head on each ARP rod bolt.

 Rod bolts were tightened using the Snap-On electronic torque wrench.
 I initially tightened each pair (on the same rod journal) of rods to 15 ft-lbs.
 Once the pair was installed on the same rod journal, I then final-tightened the rod bolts to ARP's recommended 40 ft-lb value. .

 Rod side clearance measured out at 0.012".

 Our next article will address the camshaft, oil pump, timing set and cylinder heads, so stay tuned.
 By the way, notice the block color?
 We painted the exterior in good 'ol Chevy orange.
 Wait until you see the final product.
 You're gonna like the retro touches.